-Ahead of our Morton Hall Tulip Festival 2022 the garden’s owner, Anne Olivieri shares a little of the flower's magic with you.
+From tulipmania to tulip magic - as we look forward to Morton Hall 2025 the garden’s owner, Anne Olivieri, shares a little of the flower's enchantment.

 The tulip’s conquest of western Europe began in the Netherlands: In the mid-16th century, travellers brought back bulbs from the Ottoman Empire.
 The Turks had been cultivating tulips as early as 1000 AD and adopted them as an emblem of the court.
 The correct name for tulips is the Persian word ‘lale’, but there was a confusion with the Persian and Turkish words for ‘turban’.
 This is how the misnomer was created and adhered to ever since.